 1984.
-The whole world watches a group of faceless people with blank expressions march in an orderly line.
+The whole world watches a group of faceless people with blank expressions marching in an orderly line.
 They join their comrades taking a seat in front of an enormous screen.
 Everyone is dressed in blue overalls.

 The atmosphere is bleak and colorless.
 Desperation and existential dread are floating in the air.
 Everyone’s looking at the huge talking head on the screen – the oppressive source of all this insanity.
 He is relentless in imposing his will on everyone else.